EspressoSystems/cdk-validium-node/docs/ci/actions.md

 by the code).

 The goal of the `updatedeps` action is to keep these custom dependencies up to date.
-It checks the external resources with content required by this repo and proposes a PR in case it finds any changes.
+It checks the external resources with the content required by this repo and proposes a PR in case it finds any changes.
 The code executed can be found in the [dependencies package].